Project Management Institute

 The Project Management Institute (PMI, legally Project Management Institute, Inc.) is a U.S.-based not-for-profit professional organization for project management.

 Overview

 PMI serves more than five million professionals including over 680,000 members in 217 countries and territories around the world, with 304 chapters and 14,000 volunteers serving local members in over 180 countries.

-Its services include the development of standards, research, education, publication, networking-opportunities in local chapters, hosting conferences and training seminars, and providing accreditation in project management.
+Its services include the development of standards, research, education, publication, networking opportunities in local chapters, hosting conferences and training seminars, and providing accreditation in project management.

-PMI has recruited volunteers to create industry standards, such as A Guide to the Project Management Body of Knowledge, a guide that sets out the standards that guide project management, and which shapes what is considered to be the PMI method.
-Also, it has been recognized by the American National Standards Institute (ANSI).
-In 2012 ISO adapted the project management processes from the PMBOK Guide 4th edition.
+PMI has recruited volunteers to create industry standards, such as "A Guide to the Project Management Body of Knowledge", which has been recognized by the American National Standards Institute (ANSI).
+In 2012, ISO adapted the project management processes from the PMBOK Guide 4th edition.